 The house includes prints of many of Monet’s major works and his private collection of the works of friends and contemporaries (including Cézanne and Renoir).
 His chaise longue, writing desk, grandfather clock, large dining table and shiny copper kitchenware evoke a sense of country life as it was for the painter from the late 1880s.

 Leave some time to explore the tiny village.
 Visit the small galleries, eat a famous omelette at the historic Café Baudy, pop into the Museum of Impressionism, and pay your respects at Monet’s grave at the Eglise Sainte-Radegonde.
 Drive time from Paris: 80 minutes

 Listen to a podcast of our tips for five of the best day trips from Paris:

-For those who appreciate a drop of the world’s finest sparkling wine – champagne – it’s worth knowing that within an hour and a half’s drive from Paris you can be discovering its place of origin – complete with picturesque vineyards, atmospheric cellars and wine caves, and, bien sur, bubbles!
+For those who appreciate a drop of the world’s finest sparkling wine – champagne – it’s worth knowing that within an hour and a half’s drive from Paris you can be discovering its place of origin — complete with picturesque vineyards, atmospheric cellars and wine caves, and, bien sur, bubbles!
 The ancient Romans were the first to harvest grapes in the Champagne region but champagne as we know it wasn’t developed until the 17th century.
 Today you can visit the champagne houses, meet the producers and learn about the heavily regulated production process.
-Mumm, Moet Chandon, Pommery or Taittinger, Veuve Clicquot, Ruinart and Bollinger all offer tours of their estates, and it’s worth booking in advance.
+Mumm, Moet Chandon, Pommery or Taittinger, Veuve Clicquot, Ruinart and Bollinger all offer tours of their estates.
+Book in advance.